gumaerc-testorg/mas.630-fall-2015/content/pages/readings.md

 Project Presentations: Background and Design
 {{< tdclose >}}{{< tdopen >}}

 Blascovich, J., and W. B. Mendes.
 "Challenge and Threat Appraisals: The Role of Affective Cues."
 In *Feeling and Thinking: The Role of Affect in Social Cognition*.
 Edited by J. P. Forgas.
 Cambridge University Press, 2001, pp. 59–82.
-ISBN: 9780521011891. \[Preview with [Google Books](http://books.google.com/books?id=PSiU9wsJ13QC&pg=PA59=onepage)\]
+ISBN: 9780521011891. \[Preview with {{% resource_link "97965ab2-e6f8-41fb-b4e5-a43dcfbfcf59" "Google Books" %}}\]

 Hernandez, J., D. McDuff, X. Benvidas, et al. "AutoEmotive: Bringing Empathy to the Driving Experience to Manage Stress."
 In *Designing Interactive Systems: A Comprehensive Guide to HCI, UX & Interaction Design.* Trans-Atlantic Publications, 2013, pp. 53–56.
 ISBN: 9781447920113.